robzed/spectrum_basic_mandelbrot/README.md

 ```

 # Future enhancements
- - Make it back to 10 lines, 256 long.
  - Finish comments for code above and insert line limited code
  - Get Sinclair version working
  - Submit to contest